openanalytics/shinyproxy-config-examples/13-openid-auth0/README.md

    [![](img/03_action_create.png)](img/03_action_create.png)

-7. Modify the code to be (the name of the claim should be a URI-lik namespace):
+7. Modify the code to be (the name of the claim should be a URI-link namespace):

     ```js
     exports.onExecutePostLogin = async (event, api) => {